-In 2019, Everence awarded about $875,000 in Sharing Fund grants for those in need in our member communities.
-This amount was in addition to $1.2 million given by congregations, chapters and employer groups.
+In 2020, Everence awarded more than $1.4 million in Sharing Fund grants for those in need in our member communities, including $352,993 in grants directly related to the COVID-19 pandemic.
+An additional $2.2 million was given by congregations, chapters and employer groups.

 Support the Everence Sharing Fund with a fully tax-deductible donation, and 100 percent of your gift will go to meet financial needs.
 You may also contribute through your will or estate, by talking to your lawyer about naming the Everence Sharing Fund in your estate bequest.

 Send a check to: Everence Sharing Fund, PO Box 483, Goshen, IN 46527

 Everence Sharing Fund grants help meet the needs of individuals in your church and local community.
 Grants are available to congregations who have an active Everence stewardship advocate.
 If your congregation has a need that you think a Sharing Fund grant could help with, contact your advocate for more information.

 The Sharing Fund is, in most cases, a matching grant.
 Let's say your church has a member who is laid off and having trouble finding another job.
 In the interim between jobs, he incurs $1,000 in emergency expenses and your congregation provides $500 to help.
 Everence may match that $500 with a Sharing Fund grant.
 Grants are awarded based on need and the amount of money a congregation is eligible to receive.

 Everence Sharing Fund grant recipients include individuals, congregations or nonprofit organizations – even if they are not Everence members.
 Grants can be as much as $3,000 per year, depending on the eligible group.